Home Page

 Initial Assessment

-During the assessment, you may be asked about things that you might not think are connected to your chief complaint, such as your emotions, sleeping patterns, and eating habits.
+During the assessment, you may be asked about things that you might not think are connected to your chief complaint, such as your digestion, energy level, emotions, sleeping patterns, and eating habits.
 Chinese medicine considers the whole person, not just one isolated symptom.
 When put together, the myriad of symptoms and signs you are experiencing reveal patterns of disharmony.
-Although treatment will focus on your chief complaint, your whole being must be considered in order to develop the most appropriate course of treatment.
-Chinese medicine is unique in that it appreciates that illnesses may be identical, but the persons suffering from them are individuals.
+Although treatment will focus on your chief complaint, your entire constitution must be considered in order to develop the most appropriate course of treatment.
+Chinese medicine is unique in that it recognises that symptoms may be identical, but the persons suffering from them are individuals and may have different root causes.

 Treatment

 Needles are typically retained for about 30 to 45 minutes.
-Soothing music will be played to help you relax during this time - many people even fall asleep during treatment!
-In addition to acupuncture, treatments may also include heat therapy, cupping, tuina massage, gua sha massage, herbal prescriptions, and diet and lifestyle advice.
+Soothing music will be played to help you relax during this time.
+The experience is so relaxing that many people even fall asleep during treatment!
+In addition to acupuncture, treatments may also include heat therapy, moxibustion, cupping, tuina massage, plum blossom, guasha, herbal prescriptions, and diet and lifestyle suggestions.

 What to Expect After Treatment